ritikasharma1505/GitHub-For-DevOps-Workshop/README.md

 ## Git Workshop - Git is a version control system

-- create folder and initialize git using
+- Create folder and initialize git to track files for version control using

 ```
 git init
 ```
-- check status of vcs using
+- Check status of files using

 ```
 git status